mars0i/popco2/doc/R/BiasScatterPlot.md

 With jitter, lines at points around which jitter occurs, fancier labels, etc:

 `xyMeanActivnPlot(CV~CB|bias, groups=rawsum, data=crime3.df[crime3.df$bias!="none",], xfoci=cb.foci, yfoci=cv.foci, auto.key=list(columns=2, space="bottom"), layout=c(3,1), main="Mean activations of \"capture\" vs. \"isolate\" beliefs\n for 3 analogy biases at time step 5000 in 50 simulation runs", xlab="capture\n", ylab="isolate", jitter.x=T, jitter.y=T, amount=.03, par.settings=simpleTheme(col=c("red", "blue1")), pch=c(4,1), cex=c(1.25, 1))`

+The three jitter parameters add random noise so that you can see overlapping circles (or whatever you're using as points).
+NOTE: Noise is also added to the means, so if you add a lot of jitter, the means can move substantially.  `amount=0.03` is not a lot of jitter, but it's enough if you're using unfilled shapes.

 About "foci": When activations in a group of persons all converge to the same values, they don't go all the way to 1 and -1.
 They get close--0.9